lefevbre-organization/eShopOnContainers/src/Web/WebInbox-Google/README.md

 ## Docker:

 to create image:
-$ docker build . -t google.docker
+$ docker build . -t google.client

 To check that run:
 $ docker images

 Container run:
-$ docker run -p 8001:80 react-google-docker and navigate to http://localhost:8001
+$ docker run -p 8001:80 google.client and navigate to http://localhost:8001

 or

-$ docker run -p 80:80 react-google-docker and navigate to 192.168.99.100 or domain name
+$ docker run -p 80:80 google.client and navigate to 192.168.99.100 or domain name

 ## Docker Publish: